Global Pricing Objectives And Strategies: What’s Next From Telstra? 📲

 Telecommunications industry challenges 2019

-Possibly, but not fully – I would imagine.
-Getting what we want will take time.
+Possibly, but not fully; giving customers what they really want will take time.
 Telcos groups are not digitised, technology businesses yet.
-They are still fundamentally a brick and mortar communications services business.
+They are still fundamentally a brick-and-mortar communications services business.

-However, getting from a communication services model to a technology services model is not easy at all and requires partnerships with the right high tech providers.
-And this is what T-Mobile are doing before all the good partnerships are tied up.
+However, getting from a communication services model to a technology services model is not easy at all and requires partnerships with the right high-tech providers.
+And this is what T-Mobile is doing before all the good partnerships are tied up.

-But most Telco operators are no way close to T-Mobile.
-Most telco operators are finding it pretty difficult to catch up with their customers rapidly changing buying behaviours and expectations.
-Very few operators are thinking about who they should partner to grow and scale their business.
+But most telco operators are no way close to T-Mobile.
+Most telco operators are finding it quite difficult to catch up with their customers’ rapidly changing buying behaviours and expectations.
+Very few operators are thinking about who they should partner to grow and scale their business with.

 In fact, for the first time in ten years, telecommunications industry revenue and cash flows are under pressure.
 Telecommunications industry revenues are steadily falling.
 People simply don’t want and need the core offer of voice and SMS as much as they used to.
 Many telco operators global pricing objectives and strategies will have to change.